Atlanta Wrongful Death Lawyer

 Who Can Bring a Wrongful Death Case?

-So, if you’ve recently lost a close family member in an avoidable accident, because of a defective product, or as the result of an act of criminal violence, you may have the right to file a wrongful death case.
+So, if you’ve recently lost a close family member because of a preventable medical error, you may have the right to file a wrongful death case.

 Pursuant to Georgia state law, a wrongful death claim can be brought by the decedent’s: